MasoniteFramework/masonite/WHITEPAPER.md

 ### Component Classes

 Component classes are another part of this relationship.
 A component is also a class that does 1 thing and 1 thing only.
-This class should have a small peice of logic **that is designed to clean up other parts of the code later down the line**.
+This class should have a small piece of logic **that is designed to clean up other parts of the code later down the line**.
 For example, if we want to compile an email from `joe@masoniteproject.com, idmann509@gmail.com` to `<joe@masoniteproject.com>, <idmann509@gmail.com>` we could loop through the emails and append them inside the SMTP driver, right?

 This would look kind of messy and with some psuedo code would look like this: